 Did a failure to maintain the company vehicle contribute to the accident?

 Does the company have a history of negligent retention of employees?

-In the corporate setting, when you are rear ended by a company vehicle, your case may be a good case for additional damages.
+In the corporate setting, when you are rear-ended by a company vehicle, your case may be a good case for additional damages.
 Juries are often asked to consider punitive damages in these cases.
 This changes the nature of the jury’s deliberation.
 Usually, a jury is awarding the injured party an amount of money meant to compensate the injured party for their loss.
-When punitive damages are considered by a jury, the jury is considering an amount which will discourage the at fault company and all other companies from engaging in similar behavior.
-This is why a failure to maintain a vehicle, or knowledge surrounding an employee’s prior driving record are relevant.
+When punitive damages are considered by a jury, the jury is considering an amount that will discourage the at-fault company and all other companies from engaging in similar behavior.
+This is why a failure to maintain a vehicle or knowledge surrounding an employee’s prior driving record is relevant.

-The available insurance coverage, and the public policy to prevent companies from knowingly engaging in negligent behavior changes the negotiation.
-Your personal injury lawyer will present your case to the insurance adjuster or their attorney in a manner which reflects this.
+The available insurance coverage and the public policy to prevent companies from knowingly engaging in negligent behavior change the negotiation.
+Your personal injury lawyer will present your case to the insurance adjuster or their attorney in a manner that reflects this.
 By citing recent case law which supports the damages requested, your lawyer can build the value of your case so that you are adequately compensated.

 Speak With A Personal Injury Lawyer Today

 Most of our clients have never sued another individual.
 Most of our clients have never been seriously injured in a car accident before.
 We understand this is all new territory to you, and your primary focus is on recovery from your injuries.
 In our opinion, it makes sense to partner with a personal injury law firm to be sure your rights are protected and you are treated fairly.

 If you’d like to speak with us about your accident, call us at 704.749.7747 or click for a FREE CASE EVALUATION and we will reach out to discuss your case today.